WebFiori/docs/command-line-interface.md

 ## Coloring Output

 One of the things that programmers like are the colors which appear in any terminal.
 In addition to making the output looks nice, colors can be used as an indicator for warnings or errors during execution.
-The framework supports output formatting using colors if the method [`CLICommand::println()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#println) or the method [`CLICommand::prints()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#prints).
+The framework supports output formatting using colors if the method [`CLICommand::println()`](https://webfiori.com/docs/webfiori/cli/CLICommand#println) or the method [`CLICommand::prints()`](https://webfiori.com/docs/webfiori/cli/CLICommand#prints) is used.
 In addition to that, it is possible to format a string using ANSI escape sequences using the static method [`CLICommand::formatOutput()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#formatOutput).
 The way to formate the output will be the same for the 3 methods.

+>> Note: Output formatting is disabled by default.
+To enabled it, the argument `--ansi` must be provided.

 Formatting output is very simple.
 The method [`CLICommand::prints()`](https://webfiori.com/docs/webfiori/framework/cli/CLICommand#prints) takes two parameters, the first one is the output value and the second one is an associative array of formatting options.
 If the developer would like to output ANSI formatted text, simply he must supply the second argument.
 In order to change the color of the output, we must set the value of the index `color` color to the color that we would like to use.